 - Quick to get romantic (moving to sex quickly is a great way to avoid emotional intimacy)

-- Big egos (confidence is one thing, but the conceit is often used to mask low self-esteem)
+- Big egos (confidence is one thing, but being conceited is often used to mask low self-esteem)

 Of course, those aren’t the only signs of an emotionally unavailable wife or husband.
 Many also won’t possess ALL of those traits.